 This is a short but really interesting loop walk.
 You’ll find indigenous rock carving, lovely treesa nd bush and stunning Harbour views.
 There’s also a fab playground and picnic area here.
 Click to read about Berry Island Walk.

 Stroller-friendly and with wonderful views over the city and the sparkling Harbour.
 Excellent spot for picnics near the lovely harbour pool too.

 Click above to read descriptions of five family-friendly walks alongside Sydney Harbour.
 Top views guaranteed.

-Read all about this walk along beautiful beaches, with great views of the Harbour and ocean, and a lighthouse too.
+Read all about this family friendly walk along beautiful beaches, with great views of the Harbour and ocean, and a lighthouse too.
 Read the post here.